 The Holley EFI GTL Class is where many of the heavy-hitters reside in OPTIMA"s Search for the Ultimate Street Car, presented by Advance Auto Parts.
 Some speculate the top dogs in this class are so formidable, many who can, opt to add weight to their cars to run in the RECARO GTS Class instead (which has also made that an incredibly competitive class).
 For those weighing in at less than 3,200 pounds, they have to square off against cars and drivers that have captured six of the ten OPTIMA Ultimate Street Car Invitational (OUSCI) titles.

-Last season's class and overall series points champion, Rich Willhoff and his 2006 Chevrolet Corvette are in this class, but with two events to go, Willhoff's only shot at repeating would be to run and score extremely well at both Fontana and Road America.
+Last season's class and overall series points champion, Rich Willhoff and his 2006 Chevrolet Corvette are in this class, but with two events to go in the 2018 season, Willhoff's only shot at repeating would be to run and score extremely well at both Fontana and Road America.
 Actually, he'd need to post two 500-point performances just to tie Mike DuSold's current total and no one has ever posted one in the history of the series.
 Even four-time OUSCI champion, Danny Popp would need to score 506 out of 500 points at Road America to tie DuSold.

 As dominant as DuSold's '67 Camaro has been this season, it hasn't been perfect.
 The car faltered in the season-opener, scoring only 393 points, but Mike bounced back scoring 490 or more points in each of his next three events for a total score of 1,481 points to date, just three short of Willhoff's high mark last season.
 Is there anyone left who can catch DuSold's Camaro?
 Yes.